salmmanfred/ccdb/readme.md

         name: "Test project".to_string(), // name of the project
         desc: " - A test project".to_string(), // descirption (short )
         linelenght: 20,// how many charecters per line
-        lines: 4 // how many lines
+        lines: 4, // how many lines
-    };
+        debug: true, // This will make it so that CCDB (VERSION) is not shown
+        threads: 2, // How many threads
+        delay: 1,// delay between threads ( So that they print in the correct order) };